kparc/kcc/README.md

 -0w 0n 0w 0w    /∀x∈ℚ (x%0) ∈ {-∞,∞,∅}, beware (0%0) = ∅
 ```

-The key takeway is how **null arithmetic** works, which is the traditional source of untold damages and sorrow in the world of software engineering.
+The key takeway here is how **null arithmetic** works, which is the traditional source of untold damages and sorrow in the world of software engineering.

 Arithmetic on float nulls is **undefined**, and will always produce another float null.
 A float null isn't equal to, greater or less than anything, including itself: